-Fall is my favorite season… Last time we had AC on was back in August and we just fired up the gas furnace a couple of weeks ago.
+Fall is my favorite season… Last time we had AC on was back in August, and after having done the furnace repair service Denver we just fired up one a couple of weeks ago.
 We usually get 4 months per year where HVAC sits switched off.
 If we need to cool down the house we use box fans.
 If it gets cold we open all the curtains to passively heat with the sun.
 Sometimes I fantasize about living in a place like San Diego where the weather is always perfect.
 Although I bet plenty of people in San Diego still run the AC.
 We have neighbors that never open their windows too, which never ceases to amaze me when we are out on a perfect day.
 Continue Reading

 Ask almost anyone with a yard about grass maintenance and they will fire off a long list of maintenance tasks with a few expletives mixed in.
 Those lush weed-free manicured green lawns you see require a ton of work and, more often than not, a whole landscaping crew to maintain a picture-perfect appearance.
 There is cutting, edging, blowing, aerating, seeding, watering, fertilizing, weeding, dethatching and leaf collecting.
 Continue Reading

 I really wanted it to work… I was tired of my noisy gas guzzling push mower that spewed nasty smoke and needed regular maintenance just like any other internal combustion engine (ICE) machine.
 Then one day after my gas mower required 20 hard pulls to start instead of one I said “enough is enough” and went online to research reel push mowers.
 Continue Reading